-Depending on the programme your employee is enrolled in, theory work is completed either by correspondence or online via eLearning.
-If completed by correspondence, MITO links your employee with a training provider who sends them home-study assignments which they complete and return for marking.
-They can also contact their training provider tutor for additional help.
-If your employee is enrolled in a programme that incorporates eLearning, they will have access to online learning resources, including videos, interactive simulations and online theory assessments, at any time and from any device – mobile phone, tablet or computer.
-Real-time results and progress reports will also be available through MITO’s online Portal to both you and your employee.
+Most of MITO's programmes have the theory component delivered online as eLearning.
+This allows you to access online learning resources, including videos, interactive simulations and online theory assessments, at any time and from any device – mobile phone, tablet or computer.
+Real-time results and progress reports are available through MITO’s online Portal to both you and your employee.

 OTHER WAYS MITO CAN HELP